Equity release explained

 How long does it take to release equity from my house?

-Is equity release right for you?
+Is equity release right for me?

 Next steps